timescale/docs/_partials/_hypertables-intro.md

-$HYPERTABLEs are PostgreSQL tables that automatically partition your data by time.
+$HYPERTABLE_CAPs are PostgreSQL tables that automatically partition your data by time.
 You interact with $HYPERTABLEs in the same way as regular PostgreSQL tables, but with extra features that makes managing your time-series data much easier.